ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/content-as-data/active-frontmatter.md

 ## Data Client

-You can also access this content using our data client.
+You can also access this content using our data client:

 ```js
 import { getContentByCollection } from "@greenwood/cli/src/data/client.js";